demisto/content/Packs/FeedThreatConnect/README.md

 The Threat Connect feed provides access to published IOCs that contain known indicators.
-You can configure the number of indicators to be returned.
-The default is 50.

 What does this pack do?
 -  Gets indicators from ThreatConnect.